SmithWillSuffice/ohanga-pai/content/blog/6_cashless.md

 3. The war involves banks shutting down ATM and bank branches, making it impossible for people to even get or move cash through the banking layer.
 The War involves many other methods, most people are not even aware, it is a silent war.
-VISA run active propaganda for their war on cash --- it is to raise their profits.
+VISA run active propaganda for their war on cash, co-opting your favourite celebrities --- it is to raise their profits.
+Where do you think those profits come from?
 4. Digital currency forms permit egregious surveillance if there are no regulatory protections (the software banks use is proprietary and closed source).